hannorein/rebound/README.md

 * It creates a symbolic link to the current problem file.
 Each problem file contains the initial conditions and the output routines for the current problem.
 You do not need to change any file in `src/` to create a new problem unless you want to do something very special.
 This keeps the initial conditions and the code itself cleanly separated.
 * It compiles the code and copies the binary into the current directory.

 If something goes wrong, it is most likely the visualization module.
 You can turn it off by deleting the line which contains `OPENGL` in the makefile.
-Of course, you will not see much unless you put in some extra work to visualize the results.
+Of course, you will not see the visualization in real time anymore.
+See below on how to install GLUT and fix this issue.

-You can also create a documentation based on the current choice of modules by typing `make doc`.
-However, this requires the documentation generator `doxygen` to be installed.
-The documentation will be generated in the directory `doc/html/`.
+If you want to start working on your own problem, simply copy one of the example directories or the template in the `problems` directory.
+Then modify `problem.c` and `Makefile` according to your application.

+### Running REBOUND

-To finally run the code, simply type
+To run the code, simply type

     ./nbody

 A window should open and you will see a simulation running in real time.
 The problem in the directory `examples/shearing_sheet/` simulates the rings of Saturn and uses a local shearing sheet approximation.
 Have a look at the other examples as well and you will quickly get an idea of what REBOUND can do.

-If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
-Then simply modify `problem.c` and `Makefile` accordingly.

-### How to install GLUT ###
-The OpenGL Utility Toolkit (GLUT) comes pre-installed as a framework on Mac OSX.
-If you are working on another operating system, you might have to install GLUT yourself if you see an error message such as `error: GL/glut.h: No such file or directory`.
-On Debian and Ubuntu, simply make sure the `freeglut3-dev` package is installed.
-If glut is not available in your package manager, go to http://freeglut.sourceforge.net/ download the latest version, configure it with `./configure` and compile it with `make`.
-Finally install the library and header files with `make install`.

-You can also install freeglut in a non-default installation directory if you do not have super-user rights by running the freeglut installation script with the prefix option:

-    mkdir ${HOME}/local
-    ./configure --prefix=${HOME}/local
-    make all && make install

-Then, add the following lines to the REBOUND Makefile

-    OPT += -I$(HOME)/local/include
-    LIB += -L$(HOME)/local/lib

-Note that you can still compile and run REBOUND even if you do not have GLUT installed.
-Simple set `OPENGL=0` in the makefile (see below).

-### Environment variables ###
+### Environment variables

 The makefile in each problem directory sets various environment variables.
 These determine the compiler optimization flags, the libraries included and basic code settings.
 Let us look at one of the examples `shearing_sheet` in more detail.

 - `export PROFILING=1`.
 This enables profiling.
 You can see how much time is spend in the collision, gravity, integrator and visualization modules.
 This is useful to get an idea about the computational bottleneck.